 Take advantage of this golden veggie in a lightened version of squash casserole.
-A combo of cornflakes and French fried onions
+The combo of cornflakes and French fried

-add an irresistible crunch, but without adding too many calories.
+onions adds an irresistible crunch without adding too many calories.

 If you love Key lime pie, you'll hear angels sing (Jimmy Buffett tunes) when you taste how rich this version is without all